-In 1964, New England – along with the rest of the country -- was Beatles crazy.
+In 1964, New England – along with the rest of the country — went Beatles crazy.
 Since the day they appeared on the Ed Sullivan show in February, with their scandalously long hair, the boys from Liverpool did nothing but wow crowds across the U.S. on their first American tour.

-On September 12, 1964, it was Boston's turn.
-All summer, the Beatles weighed heavily on the minds of New Englanders as the images of girls shrieking and fainting at their concerts disturbed parents and inflamed teenagers.
+On September 12, 1964, Boston took its turn.
+All summer, the Beatles had made their presence known in New England parents.
+Images of girls shrieking and fainting at their concerts disturbed parents and inflamed teenagers.

-Doctors at Boston Children’s Hospital tried to explain the frenzy as a sort of natural reaction that was being fueled by parental disapproval.
+Doctors at Boston Children’s Hospital tried to explain the frenzy as a sort of natural reaction fueled by parental disapproval.

-Arthur Fiedler put a smile on concert-goers faces by adding a rendition of 'I Want to Hold Your Hand' to the summer concert.
-Fiedler had been in Liverpool earlier and was fascinated by the appeal of the group.
+Fiedler had traveled to Liverpool earlier and found the band’s appeal fascinating.
 The band members joked a bit about it, but one loyal Beatles fan would later say the Pops turned her on to the group.
 “I thought if the Pops did it, the Beatles couldn’t be that bad.”

-When the band finally arrived in Boston, they tried to stay low-key.
+When the Beatles finally arrived in Boston, they tried to stay low-key.
 Their plane arrived at 3:40 a.m. at Hanscom Field Air Force Base under tight security.
-Crowds were minimal.
+Only a small crowd greeted them.

-They stayed at the Madison Hotel, on an upper floor of the building located next to Boston Garden whose sign was a familiar landmark to people of a certain age.
+They stayed at the Madison Hotel, on an upper floor of the building located next to Boston Garden.
+People of a certain age knew well the Madison Hotel sign.
 Any effort to keep a low profile failed, however, and hundreds of fans stampeded the hotel to get at the quartet.

 A quick press conference – crashed by three fans – let the band giggle with the media over their success and teed up the main event that evening.

-By the start of the show, the Boston Garden was packed with an official head count of 13,909 fans, each with tickets priced at $3.50 to $5.50.
-Girls screamed and fainted, Causeway Street was flooded with thousands who couldn’t get in but wanted to witness the event anyway.
+By the start of the show, 13,909 fans officially packed the Boston Garden.
+Each had a ticket tickets priced at $3.50 to $5.50.
+Girls screamed and fainted.
+Causeway Street was flooded with thousands who couldn’t get in but wanted to witness the event anyway.